shanecookofficial/cse210-03/DESIGNDOC.md

 * start_game method in the Director() class

 Antonio Saucedo
+* DESIGNDOC.md "Plan" & "Principles" section
 * get_inputs method for the director class.
 * do_outputs method for the director class.
 * Contributed three to four words to puzzle class word list.
-* DESIGNDOC.md "The Plan" section

 Godwin Iyip
 - Create the Puzzle Private Class